 Skåber has used this material to compose fictional monologues about this both wonderful and hopeless time – the transition from child to adult – as seen from a young person’s perspective.
 The hallmark of all these short monologues is that readers will recognise themselves in them – whether as a young person currently navigating adolescence or as someone looking back on this time from adulthood.
 The texts have been written with a light, humorous touch, but in true Skåber-style, an underlying sincerity always shines through.
 The book is beautifully illustrated by Lisa Aisato.

 What a debut!
 Skåber and Aisato both have a rare mix of sweetness, poetic depth and twisted humour.

-It’s a cheeky move to steal the title of Nordahl Grieg’s famous war poem when debuting a YA novel.
-But Skåber is not just any debutant, she can clearly write inbetween all her other talents.
-The fact that the outstanding Lisa Aisato illustrated the text, makes this a rarely successfull youth novel.
+It’s a cheeky move to steal the title of Nordahl Grieg’s famous war poem when debuting.
+But Skåber is not just any debutant; she can clearly write in addition to all her other talents.
+The fact that the outstanding Lisa Aisato illustrated the text makes this a rarely successful youth book.